Imagine this: no more compulsory Monday morning meetings, no more office politics and… you’re the boss.

 If you’re quite the home chef, share your knowledge and set up cooking classes.
-You can organise your classes around themes, like certain countries (Italy, USA, Spain, or Japan) or types of dishes (pasta, salad, fish, or rice).
+You can organize your classes around themes, like certain countries (Italy, USA, Spain, or Japan) or types of dishes (pasta, salad, fish, or rice).

 The easiest way to get started is to host online classes, since you won’t have to worry about hiring a big enough kitchen for you and your students.

 You could also partner up with local professional schools and strike a deal to use the home economics classrooms in the evenings.